 We have provided a mapping to the CWE common weakness enumeration (CWE) dictionary.
 The CWE mapping can be used to identify information such as likelihood of exploitation, consequence of a successful exploitation and broadly speaking to gain insight on what could go wrong if a security control is not used or implemented effectively and how to mitigate the weakness.

 Lastly, we reached out to the community and held peer review sessions at AppSec EU 2015 and a final working session at AppSec USA 2015 to include a massive amount of community feedback.
 During peer review, if edits to the meaning of a control changed substantially, we created a new control and deprecated the old one.
-We have deliberately chosen to not reuse any deprecated control requirements, as this could be a source of confusion.
-We have provided a comprehensive mapping of what has changed in Appendix A.
+We have deliberately chosen not to reuse deprecated control requirements, as this could be a source of confusion.
+A comprehensive mapping of what has changed is available in Appendix A.

-Taken together, v3.0 is the single largest change to the Standard in its history.
+Version 3.0 is the single largest change to the standard in its history and 3.0.1 makes minor corrections to the initial release.
 We hope that you find the update to the standard useful, and use it in ways we can only imagine.

 Using the Application Security Verification Standard